 According to Pew Research Center, 62% of American adults are getting news from social media.
 This poses a problem when social media feeds are filtered to cater to people’s preferences and biases.
 In addition, people are consuming large amounts of this biased information quickly, in part because of how smartphones and social media are designed.
 Because of this, we are seeing low critical engagement with information of diverse perspectives and thus a higher susceptibility to fake news.
 This creates deepening divides between people, increased tribalism, and heightened national tension.

-So how can we help digital news consumers develop healthy, long-term news habits so they can become less susceptible to fake news and more well-informed and well-rounded citizens?
+How might we help citizens develop long-term analytical news habits so they can become less susceptible to fake news?

 Jake Zukowski, FJORD

 UX/UI/Interaction/Visual Design: wireframes, interaction flow, interaction model, design specs, high-fidelity UI, project poster, DUB community slide presentation

 Research: expert interviews, competitive assessment, primary research plan, conducted user observations and task analysis session

 Synthesis: research insights, design principles, insight diagrams, and research report

 Evaluation: conducted prototype test sessions, analyzed data to determine design implications

 A cube to help you become a better news consumer.

 Burst your news bubble.